-PhytoCellTecTM Symphytum (INCI: Symphytum Officinale Root Cell Extract, Isomalt, Lecithin, Sodium Benzoate, Aqua) was found to activate the propagation rate of our epidermal stem cells.
-It thus restores the renewal potential of aged skin.
-PhytoCellTecTM Symphytum is an extract of comfrey stem cells.
-Comfrey is a perennial shrub with purple or pink flowers, native to Europe, growing in damp, grassy places.
 Comfrey is used as herbal medicine, mainly for skin treatments.
-Comfrey ointments are applied for wound-healing and the treatment of bone fractures.
+Comfrey ointments are applied for wound healing and the treatment of bone fractures.
 Plants also have stem cells.
 Two populations of stem cells, one comprising the shoot apical meristem and the other the root apical meristem, create the plant body.
 The plant tissue culture technique is based on propagation of plant stem cells either to produce a whole plant, only tissue or just single cells in culture to harvest plant metabolites.
-This practice allows the production of plant material under sterile and standardized conditions independent of season and other environmental restraints.
+This practice allows the production of plant material under sterile and standardised conditions independent of season and other environmental restraints.
 Plant tissue cultures can be initiated from nearly all plant tissues.
 The tissue material which is obtained from the plant to culture is called an explant.
 As a kind of wound reaction, new cells are formed on the cut surfaces of the explant.
 The cells slowly divide to form a lump of cells which is called callus.
-These cells have dedifferentiated into cells that lack the distinctive features of normal plant cells.
+These cells have de-differentiated into cells that lack the distinctive features of normal plant cells.
 Callus cells are stem cells comparable to those in the meristem regions.
-For high yield production, callus cells can be cultured after homogenization of the suspended cells in a liquid culture.
+For high yield production, callus cells can be cultured after homogenisation of the suspended cells in a liquid culture.
 Comfrey roots were used to obtain tissue explants in order to initiate a plant stem cell culture.
-An extract of these comfrey stem cells was tested in a series of studies for anti-aging efficacy in skin.
+An extract of these comfrey stem cells was tested in a series of studies for anti-ageing efficacy in skin.

-Efficacy studies with the comfrey stem cell extract For cell culture assays with human epidermal stem cells, a new technique known as Progenitor Cell Targeting (developed by CELLnTEC Advanced Cell Systems) was used to establish enriched cultures of progenitor/stem cells direct from a skin sample.
-This technique uses specialized culture media to specifically mimic the environment of the stem cell niche.
+Efficacy studies with the comfrey stem cell extract

+For cell culture assays with human epidermal stem cells, a new technique known as progenitor cell targeting (developed by CELLnTEC Advanced Cell Systems) was used to establish enriched cultures of progenitor/stem cells direct from a skin sample.
+This technique uses specialised culture media to specifically mimic the environment of the stem cell niche.
 FACS analysis has demonstrated that this method rapidly selects and enriches the valuable undifferentiated cells found in primary keratinocyte cultures.
-For example the percentage of cells expressing the markers CD34 and alpha6-integrin has been found to increase from 6% to 68% during the first 3 passages of culture (Figure 3).
+For example the percentage of cells expressing the markers CD34 and $\alpha$ 6-integrin has been found to increase from 6% to 68% during the first 3 passages of culture (Fig. 3).
+Using these enriched cultures, the positive effect of the comfrey cell extract on the propagation rate of epidermal stem cells was discovered.
+To mimic the tissue environment of elderly people, a cell culture medium was developed that contained the essential elements but was devoid of protecting and stimulating compounds.
+The proliferation of isolated epidermal stem cells cultured in this ageing medium was clearly reduced compared to a normal medium.
+But epidermal stem cells cultured in the ageing medium supplemented with low amounts of the comfrey cell extract proliferated much more than in the control culture without comfrey cell extract.
+The comfrey cell extract was also found to improve morphology and hyaluronic acid content in epidermis models formed in the ageing medium.